-Us, at Sanger & Manes, lecture on this topic regularly for Canadians in the Palm Springs area.
+Us, at Manes Law, lecture on this topic regularly for Canadians in the Palm Springs area.
 We copy my lecture materials on the question of how the Canadian might consider owning the US home.
 First, let’s introduce a couple concepts worth considering before we choose the ownership form: the US estate tax and the dreaded California probate.
 Then we’ll get into evaluating various forms of home ownership.

 What is the US Estate Tax?
 Can it Be Imposed on Canadians?